Discover LSD-Infused Drinks

 - Choose calming and

-- Engage with serene and uplifting music to improve your experience.
+- Engage in listening to relaxing and inspiring music to elevate your mood.

-- Please note that the effects might persist for a few hours, so make sure to schedule your time accordingly.
+- Be cognizant that the influence may persist for several hours, therefore, schedule your time accordingly.